logo

 Males are highly territorial.

-He sees to it that he is at least 700 meters away from the other male within a given area.
+He ensures that he is at least 700 meters away from other males within a given area.

 Males are highly territorial.